richvergo/subtract/README.md

 vergo is a modern AI agent automation platform that enables users to create, manage, and deploy intelligent agents for automating repetitive tasks and workflows.
 The platform provides a secure, user-friendly interface for managing both agents and the credentials they need to operate.

-## 🎉 **MAJOR MILESTONE ACHIEVED: Login Agents Working End-to-End!**
+## 🎉 **MAJOR MILESTONE ACHIEVED: Streamlined Production-Ready Platform!**

-**We've successfully built and tested the complete login agent workflow!** Users can now:
+**We've successfully built and optimized a complete AI agent automation platform!** The platform now features:
-- ✅ Record their login process with screen recording
+- ✅ **Streamlined Agent Creation**: Single 5-step wizard with login selection
-- ✅ Have AI analyze and create automation scripts
+- ✅ **End-to-End Login Management**: Record → Analyze → Test → Deploy
-- ✅ Test login credentials with real browser automation
+- ✅ **Production-Ready Architecture**: Clean codebase with no bloat
-- ✅ Edit credentials when they change
+- ✅ **Comprehensive Testing**: Full test suite with automated validation
-- ✅ Deploy working login agents for automation
+- ✅ **Optimized Performance**: Fast, responsive user experience

-This represents a major breakthrough in the platform's capabilities!
+This represents a major breakthrough in the platform's capabilities and production readiness!

 ## Features

-### 🤖 **Simplified Agent Creation**
+### 🤖 **Streamlined Agent Creation**
-- **4-Step Wizard**: Choose login → Record workflow → AI summarizes → Test automation
+- **5-Step Wizard**: Name Agent → Choose Login → Record Workflow → AI Summary → Test Automation
 - **🧠 LLM-Powered Analysis**: AI automatically understands and summarizes recorded workflows
 - **✅ Confidence Building**: Clear summaries that show the AI understands your process
 - **🧪 Live Testing**: Agents actually run your workflow to prove they work